ForeverBlue816/WaveFormer/README.md

 ## Acknowledgments

-This research was partly supported by the EU Horizon Europe project IntelliMan (g.a. [cite_start]101070136), the PNRR MUR project ECS00000033ECOSISTER, and the ETH Zürich's Future Computing Laboratory funded by a donation from Huawei Technologies[cite: 255]. [cite_start]The research was also partially supported by the EU Horizon Europe project HAL4SDV (g.a.
-101139789)[cite: 256].
+This research was partly supported by the EU Horizon Europe project IntelliMan (g.a.
+101070136), the PNRR MUR project ECS00000033ECOSISTER, and the ETH Zürich's Future Computing Laboratory funded by a donation from Huawei Technologies.
+The research was also partially supported by the EU Horizon Europe project HAL4SDV (g.a.
+101139789).

 ## License